-When it comes to hawks in Florida, you have 5 different species that live there year-round.
-Those species are the Red-tailed Hawk, Red-shouldered Hawk, Sharp-shinned Hawk, Short-tailed Hawk, and the Cooper’s Hawk.
-Because of Florida’s warm climate, the hawks in this list call Florida home all year long.
+When it comes to hawks in Florida, you have 6 different species that can be found in the state.
+Those species are the Red-tailed Hawk, Red-shouldered Hawk, Sharp-shinned Hawk, Short-tailed Hawk, Broad-winged Hawk, and the Cooper’s Hawk.
+Because of Florida’s warm climate, several of these hawks in this list call Florida home all year long.

 Length: 17.7-25.6 in